 And we saw it on election night and every day since.

-When we come back, Austin Goolsby, uh, we'll have a little bit of a Hannity shootout, that and more straight ahead.
+When we come back, Austin Goolsby, we'll have a little bit of a Hannity shootout, that and more straight ahead.

-We didn't need Mike, we didn't need anything.
+We didn't need anything.

 We voted.

-The Democrats left before the vote was even somebody said started, somebody said before it was over.
+The Democrats left before the vote was even, somebody said started.

 I don't even care.

-But we got no Democrat helping.
+But we got no Democrat help.

-I think that's going to cost them very big in the election because basically they voted against tax cuts.
+And I think that's going to cost them very big in the election because basically they voted against tax cuts.

 And I don't think politically it's good to vote against tax cuts.

-But what we're doing is if you look at it, we're going to grow the country.
+But what we're doing is, if you look at it, we're going to grow the country.

 We're going to grow jobs.